Table-valued parameters

 [GenerateTvp(Schema = "dbo", TvpName = "tvp_int")]

-public sealed partial record UserIdTvp(int Id);The generator emits ITvpMapper<UserIdTvp> with a zero-allocation SqlDataRecord streaming implementation.
-See Source Generators for details on the generated code.
+public sealed partial record UserIdTvp(int Id);The generator emits the ITvpMapper<UserIdTvp> implementation.
+See source generators for the supported type rules.

 Manual implementation